 Such favorable discrimination has been approved for plans that allow an employee with a disabled dependent child to maintain dependent coverage for that child at an age beyond that permitted for non-disabled children.
 Another example of permissible favorable discrimination is absolving disabled employees of any responsibility to share in the cost of their health benefits.

 But benign discrimination doesn’t fly in what the Labor Department calls “cash or coverage” arrangements.
-One reason for this is … high-risk employees who decline the cash option are considered to be discriminated against unfavorably because they pay more than other employees.
+One reason for this is high-risk employees whether for executive health coverage or regular employees who decline the cash option are considered to be discriminated against unfavorably because they pay more than other employees.
 By the Labor Department’s logic, that’s due to the fact that employees in this group each make the same $2,500 contribution to the standard plan as all other employees, but have an added $10,000 opportunity cost by foregoing the cash option.
 “The effective required contribution by that high-claim-risk employee for plan coverage is $12,500,” the Labor Department reasons.

 The Department of Labor also states that its statutory authority to regulate benign discrimination is limited to the kind that is designed within the terms of the health plan itself, but not in cases that fall beyond the internal rules of the standard health plan, such as “cash or coverage” arrangements.